v8-riscv/v8-riscv-ci/README.md

 ## Usage

+### Prerequisites

+This tool is built in Node.js, so you will need to ensure that is installed.
+You can install it via your OS's [package manager](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions-enterprise-linux-fedora-and-snap-packages) or by [downloading a installer](https://nodejs.org/en/download/).

+It also uses docker to build and run the tests, so you will need to have [docker installed](https://docs.docker.com/get-docker/) as well.

 ### Setup

 First, you must define the following environment variables or create a file, `.env`, which stores the sensitive data: